CystalCreation/LBoL_CustomJadeboxMod/README.md

 <b>Traveling Lightly</b>

-Whenever you gain an Exhibit that can be sold, loose that Exhibit and gain money equal to its sell value.
+Whenever you gain an Exhibit that can be sold, lose that Exhibit and gain money equal to its sell value.
 Exhibits in the shop have a 15% chance to be shining exhibits.

 <b>Burden of the Mighty</b>

-Only Rare Cards can appear as card rewards and during combat.
+Only Rare Cards can appear in card rewards, shops, events and during combat.

 <b>Turtle Up</b>

 Card rewards have one more option.
-At the start of combat, gain 4 Spirit and loose 4 Firepower.
+At the start of combat, gain 4 Spirit and lose 4 Firepower.